Manifesto · Monochronicle

 Transparent, Fair Budgets Produce Better Art and Better Relationships

-Here is what we know from a decade of running commissions: when artists know the budget, they respond with better-calibrated, more ambitious proposals.
-When shortlisted artists are compensated for their concept work, more of the artists who actually matter to a community are willing to invest in the process.
-When fee structures treat artistic labor as a professional service rather than a civic donation, the relationship between artists and institutions becomes more honest and more sustainable.
+When artists know the budget, they respond with better-calibrated, more ambitious proposals.
+A total project budget of $2M means little to an artist who cannot determine what portion is allocated to their fee and fabrication.
+Without that breakdown, accurate proposals are impossible.
+When shortlisted artists are compensated for their concept work, the artists who actually matter to a community are willing to invest.
+When fee structures treat artistic labor as professional compensation rather than a civic donation, the relationship between artists and institutions becomes more honest and more sustainable.

 “Calls that ask for artwork up front without payment rob the arts community of hours and hours in unpaid labor.
 Sometimes they say the budget but don’t give you a range for the mural or sculpture section.
 The other very annoying thing is that sometimes they say the budget, but they don’t actually have the money and they don’t let you know that there has to be a big long process of them applying to grants.”